skye2k2/triple-triad/README.md

 #### TODO List:

 - TODO: Analytics for started and abandoned matches
-- TODO: Display match ID for in-progress matches
 - TODO: Add puh-ting and rrrgh sounds for winning/losing round
 - Gracefully handle double-clicking of rematch button
 - HALF DONE: Resize all of the elements in the canvas on page resize (especially for orientation changes on phones) I think we still have to take zoom into better account, and everything will line up
 - HALF DONE: Advanced AI logic, based on move and card analysis
 - Add keyboard/controller support
 - Add "hint", for easy mode, that runs the AI function to determine the best move, and highlights the suggested card and location to play it
-- Figure out why favicon is requested for each card move
+- Figure out why favicon is requested for each card move (and even dragging & dropping the rematch billboard)
 - Add all extended game rule options (Open, Chain, Plus)
 - Add minimal stats to main lobby (number of players/matches/final score)
 - Perfectly centered game board and title positioning